msabramo/tally/README.rst

 Tally
 ========================================

 Tally is an analytics tool for Python.
+At the moment it is Redis powered but written in a way to allow custom backends and may support more in future.

-Very much a work in progress.
+Tally comes with tools to store metrics and a flask and D3 powered UI to view them.